deqode/GoArcc/docs/Introduction/Directory Definition.md

 ## <u>Config</u>

-When we start the GoArcc application we need some information so that our application will start smoothly.
-As we have said earlier, we are supporting gRPC , rest, graphql .
-So we need a different port for all the servers and different settings to start the application.
+For the GoArcc application to start smoothly, we need some information.
+As mentioned earlier, we support gRPC, REST, GraphQL.
+So, we need a different port for all the servers and different settings to start the application.

-We have config.yaml file in the root directory.
+We have a config.yaml file in the root directory.
 You can change any information from the file like id, password of database, etc according to your use case.

-see the below example of config.yaml file.
+See the below example of the config.yaml file.

 ```yaml